Pakistan pleads for international help as parts of country 'resemble a small ocean' – KION546

 By Sophia Saifi and Kathleen Magramo, CNN

-Pakistan is racing to prevent further loss of life as the country reels from one of its worst climate disasters with floodwater threatening to cover up to a third of the country of 220 million people by the end of the monsoon season.
+Pakistan is racing to prevent further loss of life as it reels from one of its worst climate disasters with floodwater threatening to cover up to a third of the country of 220 million people by the end of the monsoon season.

 Climate change minister Sherry Rehman said Sunday the unprecedented rain had created a “climate catastrophe” with floodwaters submerging homes, destroying farmland and displacing millions of people.